muhdshafi-javascript/es6/README.md

 ## Promises
 ### Asynchronous funtions
-- Web APIs are the set of API provided by the browser and that we can communicate with using JavaScript in order to solve our front-end problems
+- ***Web APIs*** are the set of API provided by the browser and that we can communicate with using JavaScript in order to solve our front-end problems
 eg: setTimeout(), DOM events, XMLHttpRequest()
 These lives out side the javaScript engine, there are also in the Javascript runtime.
 - **Javascript Engine vs Runtime environment**
   - A ***JavaScript engine*** is a program responsible for translating source code into machine code and executing the translation result on a computer’s central processing unit
-    - Chrome V8 – As you probably guessed the engine shipped in Google Chrome.
+    - **Chrome V8** – As you probably guessed the engine shipped in Google Chrome.
 It’s an open source project written in C++.
 V8 is also used in Opera, NodeJS, and Couchbase.
-    - SpiderMonkey – The open source engine implemented in C++.
+    - **SpiderMonkey** – The open source engine implemented in C++.
 It’s maintained by Mozilla Foundation.
 You can find it in Firefox.
-    - Nitro – The engine developed by Apple.
+    - **Nitro** – The engine developed by Apple.
 It’s used in Safari.
-    - Chakra – Developed by Microsoft as the JavaScript engine for Edge browser.
+    - **Chakra** – Developed by Microsoft as the JavaScript engine for Edge browser.
   - ***JavaScript Runtime environment:*** In the web development, you don’t usually use the engine directly.
 The JavaScript engine works inside an environment, which provides additional features to your scripts that you can use at runtime.
+    - Browser
+    - Server - NodeJS
+    - Database - MongoDB uses javascript based query language
 - **Event loop**
     - It is a part of the JavaScript runtime environment, is a mechanism responsible for handling callbacks.
     - When you create a callback, you always associate it with a particular event.
 If that event occurs, the environment puts your callback into a so-called Event handlers queue.
 The Event loop constantly monitors the queue and executes its elements in the order they arrive.
-    - Callbacks are a l w a y s executed completely.
+    - Callbacks are always executed completely.
 The Event loop runs one callback at a time.
 No context switching.
 All callbacks in the queue have to wait until the current one is finished.
 If a script runs too long, it blocks others.
 That’s why callbacks should be relatively short and simple.
+-
+## Async/Await
 ## Native Modules